top of page

 • Encouraging parents and children to regularly walk to nursery to raise the awareness of caring for the planet.

-• Encouraging children to become actively involved in the improvement of their local environment, such as by developing a recycling area and encouraging children to share a recycling ethos in the home environment.
+• Encouraging children to become actively involved in the improvement of their local environment, such as by developing a recycling area and encouraging children to share a recycling ethos at home

 All activities are planned to be age-appropriate, meaningful and linked to children’s interests, supporting the Characteristics of Effective Teaching and Learning.